yieldthedog/yieldthedog.github.com/source/_posts/2012-01-19-git-to-svn-migration.markdown

 ##Starting point
     ----------IDEAS-----------
     - migrate to what?
 DVCS for sure, but which?
       -> git, bazar, mercurial => why git
     - Statistics: How many projects, users
     - git knowledge of users
     - OS mix: windows / mac / Linux
     - user mix: command line geeks and gui freaks
     ----------IDEAS-----------

 ##Git server setup
     ----------IDEAS-----------
     - setups we considered
       * gitosis
       * gitolite
       * gitorious
     - how to configure and adapt gitorious
     ----------IDEAS-----------

 ##Migration process
     ----------IDEAS-----------
     - not possible to do all at once, only incremental steps
     - why it's easier to include the history
     - what is possible to automate?
     - branches, tags?
     - different svn layouts (trunk, branches, tags vs multiple projects in one trunk)
     - scripts we used
     - svn:ignore -> gitignore + github/gitignore
       * different setup for .NET, PHP, Ruby, HTML
     ----------IDEAS-----------
+    ----------Missing---------
+    - downloadable shell scripts
+    ----------Missing---------

 Because our code base is that large, a migration over the weekend was not possible.
 It had to be done in chunks.
 First